nodejs/node/doc/api/tls.md

 Upon completion, the `callback` function will be passed a single argument that is either an `Error` (if the request failed) or `null`.

-*Note*: This method can be used to request a peer's certificate after the secure connection has been established.
+This method can be used to request a peer's certificate after the secure connection has been established.

-*Note*: When running as the server, the socket will be destroyed with an error after `handshakeTimeout` timeout.
+When running as the server, the socket will be destroyed with an error after `handshakeTimeout` timeout.

 ### tlsSocket.setMaxSendFragment(size)
 <!-- YAML